General Information on Math Placement

 - First-year courses in the calculus sequence — Math 12, 13, and 27

 - Courses for students who are not required to take calculus — Math 3, 4, 5/6, and 10

 Math Readiness Courses

-Regardless of whether you are an incoming or returning student, if your initial placement does not qualify you for the math course that you need to take, you may retake the Math Placement Test only after completing a preparatory math course (such as Math 2 or Math 12) at Saint Mary’s College.
+Regardless of whether you are an incoming or returning student, if your initial placement does not qualify you for the math course that you need to take, the best way to improve your placement is by completing a preparatory math course (Math 2 or Math 12) at Saint Mary’s College.